SirPhoros/learning-python/tic-tac-toe/README.md

 Welcome to the Tic-Tac-Toe Python game!
 In this project, I've explored Python classes and implemented a classic game that most of us have played on a piece of paper. 🚀🐍

+This project also brings back fond memories of my time at Northcoders.
+I look back at the Object-Oriented Programming (OOP) sprint with great nostalgia and gratitude.
+Those experiences equipped me with valuable skills, and I'm glad to have learned from them, and translated them from JavaScript to Python.

 ## Python Classes and Game Logic

 - **Python Classes:** This project showcases the use of Python classes to model the game of Tic-Tac-Toe.
 We've created three classes: `Player`, `RandomComputerPlayer`, and `HumanPlayer`.
 These classes effectively manage player moves and the game's logic.